Antonia Pilars de Pilar

-Antonia Baronin Pilars de Pilar, née Antonia Gabriele Marie Josefa Huberta Elisabeth Maximiliane Freiin von Oer-Egelborg (10 April 1872 – 7 February 1946) was from 1894 to 1898 Court lady of the Duchess Marie of Mecklenburg-Schwerin née Princess Marie of Windisch-Graetz and from 1911 to 1944 Court lady of Marie's daughter, the Duchess Marie Antoinette of Mecklenburg-Schwerin.
-Antonia married Polish poet, Baron Ladislaus Pilars de Pilar.
+Antonia Baronin Pilars de Pilar, née Antonia Gabriele Marie Josefa Huberta Elisabeth Maximiliane Freiin von Oer-Egelborg (*10 April 1872 in Birstein; † 7 February 1946 in Störmede) was from 1894 to 1898 court lady of the duchess Mary of Mecklenburg-Schwerin née Princess Marie of Windisch-Graetz and from 1911 to 1944 courtlady of Marie's daughter, the Duchess Marie Antoinette of Mecklenburg-Schwerin.
+Antonia married Polish poet Ladislaus Baron Pilars de Pilar.
 They had 3 Children: Eduard (1899–1971), Antoinette (1901–1989) and Gabriel (1904–1978).
-Antonia was the daughter of Friedrich Freiherr von Oer-Egelborg (1842–1896), chamberlain of Prince Karl II of Isenburg and Gabriele née Countess Khuen von Belasi (1841–1923).
-Her son Gabriel married in 1935 Anna, Countess von Stubenberg.
+Antonia was the daughter of Friedrich Freiherr von Oer-Egelborg (1842–1896), chamberlain of Charles II. prince of Isenburg and Gabriele née Khuen von Belasi (1841–1923).
+Her son Gabriel married 1935 Anna Herrin und Gräfin von Stubenberg.

 Life

-Antonia was born in Birstein, where she grew up at the court of the Prince of Isenburg where her father was chamberlain.
-In 1894 she became lady in waiting to Duchess Marie von Mecklenburg-Schwerin, née princess of Windisch-Graetz and wife of the Duke Paul Frederick of Mecklenburg.
+Antonia grew up in Birstein at the court of the prince of Isenburg where her father was chamberlain.
+1894 she became until her marriage in 1898 court lady to Marie duchess of Mecklenburg-Schwerin, née princess of Windisch-Graetz and wife of the Duke Paul Frederick of Mecklenburg.
 At 9. of May 1898 she married in Birstein Ladislaus Baron Pilars de Pilar, a Polish poet from Opatówek.
 They moved to Struga, at that time a small suburb of Warsaw.
 Ladislaus was running there a factory for safes and armour plates.
-In 1906 some Polish insurgents burned down his house and his fabric.
+In 1906 some polish insurgents burned down his house and his fabric.
 So Antonia flew with a nanny and her three children hidden in a hay waggon to her relatives close to Münster.
-Her cousin, Paula Freifrau von Ketteler née von Oer was looking for a playfellow for her only child Wilderich.
-So Paula offered the family a Castle Störmede, close the Ketteler's main Castle Schwarzenraben.
+Her cousin, Paula Freifrau von Ketteler née Oer was looking for a playfellow for her only child Wilderich.
+So Paula offered the family a house in Störmede close the Ketteler's castle Schwarzenraben.

-In 1911 she restarted her career as a lady in waiting of the duchess Marie's daughter, Duchess Marie Antoinette of Mecklenburg-Schwerin.
+In 1911 she restarted her career as a courtlady of the duchess Marie's daughter, duchess Marie Antoinette of Mecklenburg-Schwerin.
 During World War I Antonia and Antoinette were both serving at the Red Cross where she was given the Red Cross Medal of Prussia and several other medals of the house of Mecklenburg-Schwerin.
 After the war Antonia joined Antoinette travelling through Europe.
-As Antoinette died in 1944 in Bled in former Yugoslavia Antonia returned to Störmede, where she died aged 73.
+As Antoinette died in 1944 in Bled in former Yugoslavia Antonia returned to Störmede.